Mets reliever: Many teams would rather make mon...

 Mets reliever: Many teams would rather make money than win

-After finalizing $10 million, 2-year contract with New York Mets, reliever Justin Wilson concludes a number of teams would rather make money than win
+After finalizing a $10 million, two-year contract with the New York Mets, reliever Justin Wilson concluded that the number of teams not pursuing free agents has damaged the market. ''I think for the role that I pitch in, late in the game and high-leve

 Tweets